sdfb/sdfb/README.md

 To run any script for heroku you need to add "heroku run" before "rake".
 For example, to migrate run "heroku run rake db:migrate" in the command line.
 If populating the entire database you can run the file herokupop.sh which will run all the scripts.

+## USING THE HEROKU SANDBOX
+1. Switch to the sandbox repository.
+From the sdfb directory on your machine, run heroku git:remote -a sdfb2
+2.

 ## Code to restart localhost server if there is an error
 kill -9 $(lsof -i tcp:3000 -t)